geowarin/blog-src/content/draft/2016-03-01-jenkins-2-pipeline-docker.md

 - CI
 date: 2016-03-01T00:00:00Z
 draft: true
-excerpt: How to make the jenkins pipeline work with jenkins (on a Mac)
+description: How to make the jenkins pipeline work with jenkins (on a Mac)
 tags:
 - docker
 - jenkins